-Again data collection and processing was done in bits because the researcher could not raise the required fund in lump some as she had to find herself.
+Again data collection and processing was done in bits because the researcher could not raise the required fund in lump some as he had to fund himself.

-Problem of distance between the researcher and her supervisor while in the field did impede proper continuous assessment of research, thus research process could only be dictated when it's already late.
+Problem of distance between the researcher and his supervisor while in the field did impede proper continuous assessment of research, thus research process could only be dictated when it's already late.